mandober/rust-debrief/appendix/glossary/glossary-math.md

 ## Fuzzy logic
 Fuzzy logic is a form of many-valued logic in which the truth values of variables may be any real number between 0 and 1.
 It is employed to handle the concept of partial truth, where the truth value may range between completely true and completely false.
 By contrast, in Boolean logic, the truth values of variables may only be the integer values 0 or 1.

+## Laws of thought
+Laws of thought are the 3 fundamental laws, the law of identity, the law of non-contradiction and the law of excluded middle, often considered as the basis of rational discourse itself.
+These rules have been known and accepted in logic for centuries, until the modern logicians placed them under detailed scrutiny, which resulted in inventions of new kinds of logic that exercised strict control regarding the three fundamental laws.

 ## Linear type system
 Linear type systems allow exchange, but neither weakening nor contraction: every variable is used exactly once.
 Linear types ensures that objects are used exactly once, allowing the system to safely deallocate an object after its use.
 Linear types can be used to model heap-based memory allocation.